gigadoge1/Resume-builder/README.md

 # Resume-builder
-Resume builder for a tech event
+Resume builder for a hackathon

 replace the environment variables with your own:
 1. password for mysql database
-2. googli ai studio api key
+2. google ai studio api key
 3. user token for session in express js

 Generate and self sign key.key and cert.pem files for ssl encryption using openssl